-The nine-member Kansas Board of Regents is the governing board of the state’s six universities and the statewide coordinating board for the state’s 32 public higher education institutions (seven public universities, 19 community colleges, and six technical colleges).
+The nine-member Kansas Board of Regents is the governing board of the state’s six universities and the statewide coordinating board for the state’s 32 public higher education institutions (six state universities, one municipal university, nineteen community colleges, and six technical colleges).
 In addition, the Board administers the state’s student financial aid, adult education, GED, and career and technical education programs.
 The Board also authorizes private proprietary schools and out-of-state institutions to operate in Kansas.

 1000 SW Jackson Street, Suite 520

 Open Records Request